The first Corvette I remember was the down-the-street neighbor’s 1970 dark-green coupe with the base 350 V-8 and automatic.

 For as small a car as the Corvette is, that was a beast to drive.
 As with all cars of the era, it had little in the way of safety features beyond collapsible steering column (as if hitting something at three-digit speeds wouldn’t kill you anyway) and seat belts.
 It had an AM/FM radio, and that was about it.
 The seats didn’t adjust other than sliding up and back.
 Compared with today’s Corvettes (or even cars with much less performance), it didn’t have much in tires — bias-ply 60-series tires with 15-inch eight-inch-wide wheels.
 Those Corvettes didn’t even have rack-and-pinion steering, a feature that wasn’t added until the C4 was designed.

 (Side note: A few months later I was in Las Vegas with the UW Band.
-The first night we were there I walked up to a slot machine whose jackpot was a new Ferrari.
+The first night we were there I walked up to a slot machine whose jackpot, five 7s, was a new Ferrari.
 I put in some money, and on my third attempt I saw four 7s and … not a 7.
-Five 7s would have won me the car.
 The interesting question to ponder is what a 21-year-old college student living in the Snowbelt would have done with a Ferrari.
 Maybe trade it for the Corvette?)

 Several years later, I test-drove a 1976 coupe — red, of course — with the L-82 V-8 and four-speed.
 That V-8, in the depths of the Smog Era, generated all of 220 horsepower.
 The Vette was less than $10,000, but it wasn’t affordable at that time, in part because adding another car payment seemed a bad idea.